yetulaxman/ContainersHPC2024/index.md

 ## 4. Containers in web applications and workflows
 ### Slides: [Rstudio and Jupyter Notebooks](https://a3s.fi/biocontainers2024/notebooks_2024.html)
 ### Slides: [Introduction to Bio-workflows](https://a3s.fi/biocontainers2024/workflows_csc_2024.html)
+### Slides: Running Nextflow and Snakemake workflows at CSC
 ###  Tutorials and exercises
 {% for hands-on in items %}
 {% if hands-on.topic == 'containers' %}